British artists' suppliers, 1650-1950 - S

 W.A.
 Smith 1871-1888, Smith & Uppard 1889-1898.
 At 14 Charles St, Middlesex Hospital, London W 1871-1880, street renamed and numbered 1880, 22 Mortimer St 1880-1890, 20 Mortimer St 1884-1888, 77 Mortimer St 1889-1898.
 Also at 4 Victoria St, Nottingham by 1881, and School of Art, Waverley St, Nottingham 1885.
 Carvers and gilders, picture framemakers, printsellers and publishers, fine art packers.

 For details of this picture frame making business, see British picture framemakers on the National Portrait Gallery website.
 A London canvas mark has been recorded on a painting of 1882 (information from Cathy Proudlove).
 Another painting, Arthur Hawksley's Landscape, 1882, is stamped on the canvas, 'W.A.
 SMITH 4 VICTORIA STREET NOTTINGHAM' (Walker Art Gallery, see Morris 1996).
+For illustrations of Smith’s canvas stamp and label, see British canvas, stretcher and panel suppliers’ marks.
+Part 6, O to Y on this website.

 Charles David Soar 1883-1906, C.D.
 Soar & Son 1907-1997.
 At 1 Sussex Villas, Kensington, London W 1883-1905, renamed 1905, 1 Launceston Place W8 1905-1918, 3 and/or 4 Launceston Place 1920-1997.
 Carver and gilder, artists’ colourman.